cloudfoundry-attic/hm9000/README.md

 #### `fakeoutbox`

 Provides a fake implementation of the `helpers/outbox` interface that allows tests to inspect the scheduled start and stop messages.

+#### `fakestore`

+Provides a fake in-memory implementation of the `store` to allow for unit tests that do not need to spin up a database.

 ### Fixtures